-The purpose of the Collaboration Circle is to ensure that coordination and collaboration takes place within the Findhorn Ecovillage Community whenever it is appropriate.
+The purpose of the Collaboration Circle is to ensure that coordination and collaboration takes place within The Park Ecovillage, Findhorn whenever it is appropriate.

 More specifically its role is: